victorrica/Bandersnatch/README.md

 # What is this?

 A program that play movie with selection by script.
 User can interaction by choosing buttons with video.
 I'll upload interaction movie and script soon or later.
 It's gonna be fun.
-Also, You can edit script easily if you know JSON.
+Also, You can edit script easily if you know the JSON format.
-This from

 # What can I do with the script ?
 1. Hidden button by coordinate by stylesheet( CSS ).